I. Member Recruitment and Retention

-D. To activate the gift membership, the recipient will contact the Administrative Director who will connect them with the membership chair of the local League of their choice.
+D. To activate the gift membership, the recipient will contact the State Director who will connect them with the membership chair of the local League of their choice.

 E. The local League will request payment of annual dues for the new member from the LWVMD Treasurer.

 F. The gifted membership will be active for one year from date of redemption.

 G. If unredeemed, the gift certificate will expire one year from its purchase date, and the funds will be treated as a donation to the LWVMD Operating Fund.